ncatss/all-in-one-tracker/cloud_instructions.md

 -> hit Deploy
 -> hit Authorize access
--> go through steps to log in etc
+-> go through steps to log in, authorize, trust yourself as the developer etc

 ### Step4: Get Token to use
-you should be given a URL link that ends with `exec`:
+you should be given a development id that you can copy, also a URL link(not needed) that ends with `exec` that you can find your id as well:
 ```https://script.google.com/macros/s/YOUR_TOKEN/exec```

 you can also find the token in Deploy -> Manage deployment -> Deployment ID (Copy)